Guakio/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The dataset is melted to create tidy data.
-It will also add [mean of] to each column labels for better description.

 	basedata : melted tall and skinny dataset dataset2 : casete basedata which has means of each variables